Farewell CAMPUS Office – Welcome RWTHonlineCopyright: Mario Irrmischer

 Exam planning for Summer Semester 2018 will take place completely in CAMPUS.
 This means, that you can use all the functions under “Zentrales Prüfungsamt” in CAMPUS Office for planning your exams, during this time.
 More information about registration and deregistration for exams in the 2018 summer semester can be found on the Central Examination Office website.

 Beginning Winter Semester 2018/19 these functions will only be available in RWTHonline.

-Beginning October 1, 2018, published exams for students can be viewed in the application “Exam Dates.”
+Beginning October 1, 2018, exams that have been published so far can be viewed in the application “Exam Dates.”
 You can use Curriculum Support to view the published exams beforehand.
 Written exams can be viewed beginning October 8.